 4. Time constraints and no verification

 Once implemented, online platforms will have 48 hours to remove reported images.
 This deadline is extremely tight, and since there’s no actual verification required to report an image, it will lead to broad content deletion across every site.
-While no site has released its plan for reporting, the TIDA itself doesn’t outline any verification requirements for individuals who want to flag images.
+At scale, across platforms with millions of users, that pace makes thorough human review almost impossible.
+Automated tools fill the gap, and automated tools get it wrong.

 5. Threat to encryption